 Eligible Buildings.
 A Qualified Building which is financed with the proceeds of tax-exempt bonds subject to the State volume cap on such bonds qualifies for the Credit on the portion of the Eligible Basis of the building financed with such bond proceeds without an allocation from the State Ceiling.
 If 50% or more of the Eligible Basis of a Qualified Building is financed with the proceeds of tax-exempt bonds subject to the state volume cap on such bonds, all of the Eligible Basis of the Qualified Building qualifies for the Credit without an allocation from the State Ceiling.

 Requirements.
-The Project must satisfy the requirements set forth in Section 4, except the application deadline in Section 4.B.2., the selection process and the waiting list described in Sections 4.E. and 4.G., and the Maximum Credit Amount limitation referred to in Section 4.H.
+The Project must satisfy the requirements set forth in Section 4, except the pre-application review request deadline in Section 4.A., the application deadline in Section 4.B.2., the selection process and the waiting list described in Sections 4.E. and 4.G., and the Maximum Credit Amount limitation referred to in Section 4.H.
 The Project must also satisfy the requirements set forth in Section 5, except the affordability threshold requirement set forth in Section 5.B. and the threshold requirements for projects involving the acquisition and rehabilitation of existing housing set forth in Section 5.D.2.
 The Project will be evaluated in accordance with the procedures set forth in Section 7 to determine the amount of Credit to be allocated to the Project, except that the Project will not be subject to the Maximum Credit Amount referred to in Section 7.
 An Applicant will not be subject to the developer fee limits in Section 7.B.1, 7.B.2 and 7.B.3. the Applicant applies for debt and Credit only.
 The Project must comply with the requirements for an allocation pursuant to Section 8.A. and is subject to the monitoring requirements set forth in Section 10.

 Applicable Percentage.
 The Owner of a Project that is not yet Placed in Service may, subject to Section 42 of the Code, elect to fix the Applicable Percentage for each Qualified Building in the Project by irrevocably electing the Applicable Percentage for the month in which the tax-exempt bonds are issued.
 Such an election must be made on forms provided by MaineHousing and must be made by the fifth (5th) day of the month following the month in which the tax-exempt bonds are issued.
 If the Project does not elect to fix the Applicable Percentage in the month in which the tax-exempt bonds are issued, the Applicable Percentage will be the Applicable Percentage for the month in which each Qualified Building is Placed in Service.